-17.2 FLIGHT TECHNIQUES
+15.2 FLIGHT TECHNIQUES

-The Vista HP is an easy and pleasant glider to fly, it has excellent performance and was designed for cross country flying, but can be enjoyed by a wide range of pilots too.
+The FORCE is an easy and pleasant glider to fly, it has excellent performance and can be enjoyed by a wide range of pilots.

-17.2.1 FLYING SPEED
+15.2.1 FLYING SPEED

 Indicated trim speed is dependant on the amount of brake the pilot is using, wing loading, altitude above sea level and the accuracy and make of speed probe.
 The speeds recorded in technical data were at optimum wing loading at sea level using a Flytec 6030 thus there could be a slight variation in speed range numbers that pilots records.